gordonbrander/refrakt/README.md

 ## Store

-`store()` lets you create a signal that can only be updated via its reducer function.
-This is similar to React's `useReducer` hook, except it's based on signals.
+`store()` creates a signal that can only be updated via its reducer function.
+It's conceptually similar to React's `useReducer` hook, except it's based on signals.

 ```typescript
 import { store } from './store.js';